imouzon/imouzon.github.io/_posts/2014-10-27-vim-and-the-shell.md

 Specifically, I took advantage of an opportunity to learn how to batch submit my code to the linux machines the department keeps for us.

 ##Submit R code to the terminal servers
-The basic commands that I needed were commands log in to the terminal (which prompts me for my password):
+The basic things that I needed were commands log in to the terminal (which prompts me for my password):
 {% highlight bash %}
 ssh -p 323 impact3.stat.iastate.edu -l imouzon